dowlandaiello/ic-sandbox/README.md

 | INetLang Parser / AST | inetlib | AST representing programs and expressions written in interaction calculus.<br>Comes with a parser written with Chumsky. | `src/lib.rs` |
 | INetLang Interpreter | icc | Interpreter and REPL for reducing interaction calculus programs given a rule set.<br>Includes a dev repl with expression and net debugging capabilities. | `src/main.rs` |

+### Why Single-Threaded Reducer

+The inclusion of a single-threaded reducer may seem questionable considering the highly parallel nature of interaction nets.
+However, this reducer is meant for prototyping and debugging purposes.
+Furthermore, it may find utility in single-threaded environments where access to system resources and interfaces is minimal (e.g., WebAssembly).

 ## Current Limitations

 This project is still very bleeding edge, and needs to be refactored significantly.
 Test coverage needs to be improved, and more examples need to be tried.